 The Lighthouse “Team Approach”

-When it comes to caring for your child with autism, we understand that it truly “takes a village” to provide the best care for your child.
+When it comes to caring for a child with Autism Spectrum Disorder, we understand that it truly “takes a village” to provide the best care.
+ABA centers like Lighthouse Autism Center are pivotal in the world of autism treatment.
+They serve as the hub for concerted efforts, creating cohesive environments that facilitate communication between therapists, educators, and families.

 - Family Doctor or Pediatrician